Mary Brancker: Early life and education

+Career

 After graduating from the Royal Veterinary College in 1937 (having been one of the first women to attend), Brancker took on the position of assistant in a Lichfield veterinary practice run by Harry Steele-Bodger.
 When World War II broke out and bomb damage forced the evacuation of the British Veterinary Association (BVA) from its London headquarters, the BVA was run from then-president Steele-Bodger's practice.
 During this time, Brancker found herself becoming increasingly involved in the dealings of the BVA.
 Following Steele-Bodger's untimely death in 1952, Brancker took his place on the BVA council.

 Harry Steele-Bodger's veterinary practice was based in Lichfield, Tamworth, and Sutton Coldfield.
 After his death, his sons Alasdair and Micky, both veterinary surgeons like their father, took over the Lichfield and Tamworth surgeries respectively, and Brancker began practising in her own right in Sutton Coldfield.

-In 1967 Mary Brancker became the first (and until 2005, the only) woman to be elected President of the British Veterinary Association and was responsible for directing the practising arm of the veterinary profession during the foot-and-mouth outbreak of 1967/68, for which she was awarded the OBE in 1969.
-Brancker received many more awards during her long career: in 1977 she was elected Fellow of the Royal College of Veterinary Surgeons; in 1996 the University of Stirling, whose Department of Aquaculture she had been instrumental in helping to set up, awarded her the honorary degree of Doctor of the University (DUniv); and in the 2000 New Year Honours she was appointed CBE "for services to Animal Health and Welfare to Women in the Veterinary Profession".
-The BVA gave her its two highest awards: the Dalrymple–Champneys Cup in 1985 and the Chiron Award in 2005.
+In 1967 Mary Brancker became the first (and until 2005, the only) woman to be elected President of the British Veterinary Association and was responsible for directing the practising arm of the veterinary profession during the foot-and-mouth outbreak of 1967/68, for which she was appointed Officer of the Order of the British Empire (OBE) in 1969.

 In 1972 Brancker published a book detailing her career and experiences, entitled All Creatures Great and Small: Veterinary Surgery as a Career (My Life & My Work).
 Coincidentally, the book was published on the same day as the James Herriot book of the same name.

 After retiring from full-time practice in the 1980s, Brancker continued to pursue her interest in exotic animals – particularly primates – and helped to found the British Veterinary Zoological Society.
 Spiders and beetles were an area of particular personal interest, which led to the establishment of the Veterinary Invertebrate Society.

 In 1990 Brancker participated in the winding-up of the Society of Women Veterinarians, which she had helped to found in 1941.
 This was due to the fact that the organisation, formed to promote women vets' interests, was no longer necessary.
 By this time the British veterinary profession was already well on its way to replacing the dominance of men with the numerical superiority of women.